Atomic Data is a modular specification for sharing, modifying and modeling graph data.

-Atomic Data is Linked Data, as it is a more strict subset of RDF.
+Atomic Data is Linked Data, as it is a strict subset of RDF.

-It is typed (you know if something is a
+It is type-safe (you know if something is a

 URL, etc.) and extensible through Atomic Schema, which means that you can define your own Classes, Properties and Datatypes.